Most Expensive Morrison Neighborhoods

 Of important note, Morrison is also a town of artists.
 Morrison has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Morrison’s character.

-Telecommuters are a relatively large percentage of the workforce: 9.09% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Morrison telecommute to their jobs.
+Overall, about 9.09% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Morrison’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Morrison’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Morrison has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Morrison has few renters and college students.
 But the biggest reason it is quieter in Morrison than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Morrison may be for you.